jpdjere/GrokkingSystemDesign/Chapter 5 - Back-of-the-envelope Calculations.md

 Let's see now how to do **storage estimation** by using Twitter as an example.
 We can estimate Twitters storage requirements for new tweets in 1 year.
 We do the following assumptions:

 - 500 M DAUs
+- Each user posts an average of 3 tweets per day